 Thank you for taking the time to visit the Orston Website.
-This website is run for the benefit of villagers and for those wanting to find out more about Orston and is funded by Orston Parish Council.
+This website is run for the benefit of villagers and for those wanting to find out more about the village of Orston.
+It is funded by Orston Parish Council.

 To submit ideas or advertise on the site please contact email@example.com

-Neighbourhood Watch – Latest Priority Setting meeting with local Neighbourhood Police Team (April 2016) – here
+Neighbourhood Watch – Latest Priority Setting meeting with local Neighbourhood Police Team (January) – Here

 Please upload your photos to our Facebook page here